 Student from either delivery method could be assigned to the same on campus lab shifts.
-Campus lab hours are 7-2 and 6-10.
-Students taking day labs in the hybrid program need to plan on 2-3 lab sessions per week, based on course needs.
-Students taking evening labs in the hybrid program need to plan on 3 lab sessions per week and an occasional Saturday lab from 8-2.
-Lab schedules will be distributed to hybrid students prior to the start of each term.
-Residential students attend M-F 7-2
+Campus lab hours are 7am-2pm and 6pm-10pm.
+Students taking day labs in the blended program need to plan on 2-3 lab sessions per week, based on course needs.
+Students taking evening labs in the blended program need to plan on 3 lab sessions per week and an occasional Saturday lab from 8am-2pm.
+Lab schedules will be distributed to Blended students prior to the start of each term.
+Residential students in Massachusetts attend M-TH 7am-2pm and Evenings 4pm-10:30 pm.

 Students will need approximately 25 hours per week for instruction (whether online or on campus), activities and simulations and for on-campus lab work, with an additional six hours per week for reading assignments and other homework activities.
-For Hybrid classes, course materials, assignments, and homework are accessible in an asynchronous format 24 hours a day/ 7 days a week through the Learning Management System (LMS).
+For Blended classes, course materials, assignments, and homework are accessible in an asynchronous format 24 hours a day/ 7 days a week through the Learning Management System (LMS).